JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 * Yeah, i can do it

 #### 30. Gratitude
 And then remember how fortunate you are and be thankful for everything you have right now.
-Sometimes the green eye monster definitely will rear it's head, but I think you're at a stage of your career, where slow and steady makes the biggest difference.
+I think you're at a stage of your career, where slow and steady progress makes the biggest difference.
+And then what sometimes helps is after a long day at work watch some Midwest Safety[^4] youtube videos, which can help remind you how lucky you are sometimes.

 # References
 [^1]: [https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/](https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/)